 Not everyone who has multiple animals is an animal hoarder.
 There are several signs that may indicate someone is an animal hoarder:

-It has been estimated that there are 900 to 2,000 new cases of animal hoarding every year in the United States, with a quarter of a million animals falling victim.
+Every year in the United States, a quarter of a million animals fall victim to hoarding.
 Animals collected range from cats and dogs to reptiles, rodents, birds, exotics and even farm animals.
 Animal hoarding is covered implicitly under every state’s animal cruelty statute, which typically requires caretakers to provide sufficient food, water and veterinary care.
 However, only two states, Illinois and Hawaii, currently have statutory language specifically addressing animal hoarding.
 In most cases, criminal prosecution of animal hoarding can be a difficult process and may not be the most effective route, since hoarders are often emotionally troubled rather than criminally inclined.

-If you think someone you know is struggling with animal hoarding, pick up the phone and call your local humane law enforcement department, police department, animal shelter, animal welfare group or veterinarian to initiate the process of getting them—and the animals—the help they need.
+If you think someone you know is struggling with animal hoarding, pick up the phone and call your local humane law enforcement department, police department or animal welfare organization to initiate the process.
+A phone call may be the first step in getting the individual—and the animals—the help they need.